-A Center of Excellence is a facility, whether a hospital or outpatient clinic, that works with a network of institutions to ensure excellence in a particular area of medicine.
-These centers are readily available and sufficient for those looking for expertise in a certain specialty, in this case, bariatric surgery.
+A center of excellence is a facility, whether a hospital or outpatient clinic, that works with a network of institutions to ensure excellence in a particular area of medicine.
+These centers are easily accessible and sufficient for those looking for expertise in a certain specialty, in this case, bariatric surgery.
 One’s insurance company can point them in the right direction of a center like this local to their area.

-For those looking to travel to Mexico for weight loss surgery, the CSG Accreditation is important.
-This program covers hospitals, outpatient units, rehabilitation centers, psychiatric units and other healthcare centers.
+For those looking to travel to Mexico for weight loss surgery, the CSG accreditation is important.
+This is the Mexican version of JCI program that covers hospitals, outpatient units, rehabilitation centers, psychiatric units and other healthcare centers.
 This accreditation is given to facilities by the General Health Council of Mexico, which is a part of the Mexican Ministry of Health.
 Created in 1999, their standards focus on improving the quality of care and patient safety.